searx/searx/README.rst

 Why should I use SearxNG?
 #########################

-SearxNG has rolling releases, depencencies updated more frequently, and engines are fixed faster.
-It is easy to set up your own public instance, and monitor its perfomance and metrics.
-It is simple to maintain as an instance adminstrator.
+SearxNG has rolling releases, dependencies updated more frequently, and engines are fixed faster.
+It is easy to set up your own public instance, and monitor its performance and metrics.
+It is simple to maintain as an instance administrator.

 As a user, it provides a prettier user interface and nicer experience.